languagetool-org/languagetool-org.github.io/http-server.md

 with `--config`.
 Use `--help` to get information about the supported settings in that file.

 For security reasons, the server will not be accessible from other hosts.
-If you want to run a server for remote users you will need to use the `--public` option.
+If you want to run a server for remote users, use the `--public` option.

 ### Starting from stand-alone LT